 One advantage of using pre-baked AMIs is the reduced time to get a new instance from ‘launch’ to ‘ready’.
 With all components pre-configured and applications installed, you just need to wait for the instance to launch.

 This obviously comes at a cost as the image requires constant maintenance.
 Even if your application code is fairly static, you still need to ensure that you keep your images patched regularly to ensure the resulting instances are not exposed to any new security threats.

-On the other hand the dynamic configuration provides you with a lot of flexibility.
-Every instance you launch can have a ever so slightly different configuration.
+On the other hand, the dynamic configuration provides you with a lot of flexibility.
+Every instance you launch can have an ever so slightly different configuration.

 Since you always ever start with an AWS managed AMI your security patches are ‘reasonable’ up-to-date (i.e. usually within 5 business days after Microsoft’s patch Tuesday for Windows AMIs).